Risk of pentobarbital contamination in deceased veterinary patients

 An overview

-Dangers to wildlife
+Dangers to wild animals

-Improperly disposed of carcasses can be eaten by scavengers such as foxes, dogs or birds of prey.
+Improperly disposed of carcasses can be eaten by scavengers such as foxes, dogs, or birds of prey.

 • Neurological deficits